garima-sharma12/Quantified-Self-Tracking-app/README.md

   pip install flask-SQLAlchemy

   pip install matplotlib

+3. To create a database in sqlite3 type the following in the terminal.

+   python

+   from app import db

+   db.create_all()

+   exit()

-3. Run the main file and click on the link of the server to open the web page.
+4. Run the main file and click on the link of the server to open the web page.

   python app.py

-4. Now the website is ready to use.
+5. Now the website is ready to use.